 Laguna de los Cóndores trek

-On the hike from Leymebamba to Laguna de los Cóndores you will ascend almost 1,400 metres of elevation.
-You will hike through several ecological zones, as the flora and fauna are different at each level of elevation.
+This is a great, lesser-known, multi-day hike in the Chachapoyas area.
+You'll trek through several ecological zones, as the flora and fauna are different at each level of elevation.
 Once you reach the lake, you will be treated to a secluded body of water that often has so little wind that it becomes a perfect mirror, reflecting the steep jungle-covered cliffs that surround it.

 On your second day, you’ll have all day to visit the cliffs where hundreds of mummies were discovered.
 Most of the artefacts are in the museum in Leymebamba, which is why it’s a good idea to visit the museum before you begin the trek.
-Some mausoleums in the cliff are intact, which is why it’s a good idea to bring binoculars.
+Some mausoleums in the cliff are intact, so bring binoculars.
 As the name promises, you’ll often see condors soaring along the cliffs above the lake.

 Some agencies combine this with hikes to the Gocta waterfalls or other nearby archeological sites to make a four or five day itinerary.
 You may also spend a day in Leymebamba visiting the museum and spend the night there before you begin the trek.